Relintai/pandemonium_engine_docs/usage/export/android_custom_build.md

 Custom builds for Android
 =========================

-Godot provides the option to use custom build Android templates.
-Instead of using the already pre-built template that ships with Godot, an actual Android Java project gets installed into your project folder.
-Godot will then build it and use it as an export template every time you export the project.
+Pandemonium provides the option to use custom build Android templates.
+Instead of using the already pre-built template that ships with Pandemonium, an actual Android Java project gets installed into your project folder.
+Pandemonium will then build it and use it as an export template every time you export the project.

 There are some reasons why you may want to do this: